How many times can you refinance a car?

 Next steps

 Whether your credit has improved or interest rates are better since you last refinanced, you may consider refinancing again.
-But you’ll have to confirm refinancing benefits you by offering lower monthly payments, better terms or cash-back options.
+But you’ll have to confirm the refinancing benefits you get from lower monthly payments, better terms or cash-back options.
 Also, check with lenders to ensure you meet the requirements to refinance again.

 Consider modifying your loan to get a better deal if refinancing doesn’t make financial sense.
 You can also trade your car in or sell it privately if refinancing isn’t your best option.